QUICK ANSWER

 What is the difference between joint tenancy and tenancy in common?

 Joint tenancy includes the right of survivorship (the deceased owner's share automatically passes to the surviving joint tenants) and requires four unities (TTIP: time, title, interest, possession) with equal shares.
 Tenancy in common has no survivorship (the deceased owner's share passes through their estate), allows unequal shares, and is the default form of co-ownership in Florida.
 Under F.S.
-689.071, joint tenancy with right of survivorship must be expressly stated in the deed.
+689.15, the right of survivorship must be expressly stated in the deed, except for tenancy by the entireties.

 How does the Florida homestead exemption work?